 In my exploration of cinema in relation to the frame I am dealing with different technicalities than those of the traditional narrative time-based cinema.
 Thirteen Stories is a conceptual experiment on the properties of the frame in relation to (in)visibility, absence-presence, being hidden, and how these states may transform into each other, shift, or change positions.
 In case of Thirteen Stories, I try to to emphasize on the continuation of a thought outside the borders of a frame (formaly as well as conceptually).

-The frame becomes a device that emphasizes on its own borders and what is in between, so the spectator is actively participating to create his/her own view on the reality and content of the image in front.
+The frame becomes a device that emphasizes on its own borders and what is in between – its spatiality, so the spectator can actively participate to create his/her own view on the reality and content of the image in front.

 Thirteen stories helps me think about what happens in the brain (our memory in relation to the act of looking).
 It reminds me of how we puzzle pieces of a reality together.
 To make that reality our own or to eventually create our own reality.
 The sculptural body of Thirteen Stories determines our rhythm of looking and what we see.
 It is an invitation to construct.
 You can take a distance and look at all the pieces together or get closer to look at the images solely and to see how every frame builds up to the total image.